Introduction

 - Platform team enablement.

-- Application team early-adopter enablement.
+- Application team early adopter enablement.

-- Application team early-adopter onboarding.
+- Application team early adopter onboarding.

 Onboarding checklist